 We observe that the asymptotic is the same for both mapping tori and Heegaard splittings.
-We also remark that the important part is the existence of the limit as the coarsely linear behaviour of the volume follows from previous work.
-In the case of mapping tori, it is a consequence of work of Brock [8] and the theory of random walks on weakly hyperbolic groups: The former establishes the existence of a constant c(g) > 0, only depending on the genus g of $\Sigma$ , such that for every pseudo-Anosov f where $d{WP}(f)$ is the Weil-Petersson translation length of f.
-The latter shows that $d{WP}(f)$ grows linearly (see for example Maher-Tiozzo [30]).
+We also remark that the important part is the existence of an exact asymptotic for the volume as the coarsely linear behaviour follows from previous work.
+In the case of mapping tori, it is a consequence of work of Brock [8] and the theory of random walks on weakly hyperbolic groups: The former shows that there exists a constant c(g) > 0, only depending on the genus g of $\Sigma$ , such that for every pseudo-Anosov f where $d{WP}(f)$ is the Weil-Petersson translation length of f.
+The latter provides a linear asymptotic for $d{WP}(f)$ (see for example Maher-Tiozzo [30]).